designgears/Manjaro-SteamOS/Instructions for install.md

 Your fan curves can be adjusted in PowerControl steam OS

-# Optinal 3d sound improvment in steam for the ROG Ally
+# Optional 3d sound improvement in steam for the ROG Ally

 Downlaod easy effects from manjaro software store.

 Download the pipewire.conf and the 4 .wav files and copy them to
 # /etc/pipewire.

-Copy the sound.service file too
+Copy the sound.service file add it to

 # /etc/systemd/system

+Then type
-Then type sudo systemctl enable --now sound.service.
+# sudo systemctl enable --now sound.service

 Goto sound settings on desktop you will then see new sound sinks move the sliders on all off them to 100%.the original speaker volume.